Santa Barbara, Queensland

-Santa Barbara is a town in the City of Gold Coast, Queensland, Australia.
+Santa Barbara is a locality in the City of Gold Coast, Queensland, Australia.
 It is within the suburb of Hope Island.

 History

 The Queensland Place Names Board named the town on 1 March 1968.

 Education

 There are no schools in Santa Barbara.
 The nearest government primary schools is Coombabah State School in Coombabah to the south-east.
 The nearest government secondary school is Helensvale State High School in neighbouring Helensvale to the south-west.